You know, folks, maybe this Miss USA business is so whatever it is to me, because in the 70s, in the 70s when I lived in Pittsburgh,

 All right, we'll get to your phone calls here in due course.

-Uh, ladies and gentlemen, a couple of stories.
+Ladies and gentlemen, a couple of stories.

-The Bush administration has sent signals since last month's elections that the president is prepared to accept some tax increases on upper income families.
+The Bush administration has sent signals since last month's elections that the president is prepared to accept some tax increases on upper-income families.

-Uh this is worrying congressional Republicans and fiscal conservative watchdogs who say he will compromise with Democrats to win a legacy accomplishment.
+This is worrying congressional Republicans and fiscal conservative watchdogs who say he will compromise with Democrats to win a legacy accomplishment.

-The watchdog groups uh have been demanding that the president repeat his earlier pledges not to raise taxes in order to reform Social Security, but the White House has refused, with officials saying everything's on the table, including tax increase.
+The watchdog groups have been demanding that the president repeat his earlier pledges not to raise taxes in order to reform Social Security, but the White House has refused, with officials saying everything's on the table, including tax increase.

 Let me tell you what this is about.